modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-3.md

 3. Propose **learning and evaluating activities** for answering these questions.

-### Context of Archimedes´solution to the golden crown problem.
+### **Context of Archimedes´solution to the golden crown problem.**

-- Next, we present an application of the context learning procedure to the buoyancy problem of the golden crown proposed to Archimedes by King Hiero of Syracuse24.
+- Next, we present an application of the context learning procedure to the buoyancy problem of the golden crown proposed to Archimedes by $King$ $Hiero$ $of$ $Syracuse^{24}$.
 A possible path of the solution, not necessarily the one implemented by Archimedes, will be considered both as a dictatorial or as a democratic conceptualization.
 In this case, the components of the corresponding learning context are the following:

 - The following **leading questions** might had asked by Archimedes himself to answer the king´s suspicion: If the finished crown and the original block of gold weight the same but the crown is made of silver and not of gold, how much different the volume of a golden crown will be from the volume of a silver crown?
 How can I determine the volume of the probable falsified crown?